Applying for a Grant - Criteria and Procedures

 APPROVAL PROCESS

-KlezCalifornia’s Yiddish Culture Fund Advisory Committee will make recommendations to KlezCalifornia’s Board of Directors, whose decisions will be final.
+KlezCalifornia’s Yiddish Culture Fund Advisory Committee makes recommendations to KlezCalifornia’s Board of Directors, whose decisions are final.
+The third round of grant awards will be announced in the fall.

 REPORTING REQUIREMENTS

-One-time projects: one brief report indicating funds expended, progress made, and event description (if appropriate).
+One-time projects: one brief report indicating funds expended, accomplishments, and event description (if appropriate).

 Longer-term projects: semiannual or at most quarterly brief reports with the above information.

-We encourage tax-deductible contributions of all amounts to expand The Yiddish Culture Fund to the desired size of $50,000.
+We encourage tax-deductible contributions of all amounts to sustain The Yiddish Culture Fund.

 KlezCalifornia, Inc.